czaloumi/ironman-2019/README.md

 | Bike | 4.492361692476316e-12 | -6.69 |
 | Run | 0.0009262274506303615 | -3.32 |

-The very small p-values indicate we accept our alternative hypothesis that athletes who specialize in at least one sport have lower overall race times.
+The very small p-values indicate we accept our alternative hypothesis that athletes who specialize in at least one sport have overall race times that are greater or less than the non-specializing athlete's overall mean times.
+Swim specializing athletes have greater overall times than the non-specializing swim athlete overall race time average.
+Bike and run specializing athletes finish with an overall time that is faster than the mean overall time of their non-specializing competitors.

 # Future Direction